Mary Lou Fulton College for Teaching and Learning Innovation policies

 The following policies apply to students enrolled in initial teacher certification or administrator certification programs.

 To be eligible to progress to student teaching, a student must be in good academic and professional standing.
-Students who have academic or professional experience deficiencies as outlined above will not be approved to participate in student teaching until the deficiencies are completed.
-For undergraduate students, this includes all courses that appear on the major map in terms 1-7.
+Students who have academic or professional experience deficiencies as outlined above are not approved to participate in student teaching until the deficiencies are addressed.
+For undergraduate students, this includes all courses that appear on the curriculum checksheet.
 For graduate students, this includes all requirements that appear on the program and plan of study.

 Undergraduate students are permitted to take one course concurrently with student teaching as long as the course does not conflict with student teaching requirements.
 Students who wish to take more than one course concurrently with student teaching must submit a petition for review by the Office of Academic and Career Success.
 The course must be offered in the evening or online and not conflict with student teaching contracted hours.